eebrown/data2019nCoV/README.md

 The date is transcribed or compiled from official sources, but there is no guarantee as to the accuracy of the transcribed data or graphs in the vignettes.
 Please file an issue if any errors (discrepancies with official reports) are noticed.

-Currently, this package contains 4 datasets.
+Currently, this package contains 4 updated datasets.

 ### World Health Organization (WHO)